Open-Speech-EkStep/speech-recognition-open-api/README.md

 wget https://storage.googleapis.com/vakyaansh-open-models/punctuation_models/hi/hi.pt .
 wget https://storage.googleapis.com/vakyaansh-open-models/punctuation_models/hi/hi_dict.json .
 ```

-model_dict(same hierarchy as deployed_models directory) file should be updated with relative paths to the asr model artifacts:
+Once all the required models are placed `model_dict.json` file should be updated with relative paths to the asr model artifacts.

 For eg, if the asr models are placed in the directory /asr-models/,then model_dict.json would be like,
 ```
 {